Take-the-best heuristic

 In psychology, the take-the-best heuristic is a heuristic (a simple strategy for decision-making) which decides between two alternatives by choosing based on the first cue that discriminates them, where cues are ordered by cue validity (highest to lowest).
-In the original formulation, the cues were assumed to have binary values (yes or no) or have an unknown value.
+In the original formulation, the cues were assumed to have binary values (that is, either yes or no) or have an unknown value.
 The logic of the heuristic is that it bases its choice on the best cue (reason) only and ignores the rest.